optimibi/docs/docs/documentation/Visualization/Chart/90 Radar Chart.md

 - **Radial Axes**: A categorical field representing different attributes or categories (e.g., `store_type`).
 - **Legend (Optional)**: A categorical field that differentiates different groups (e.g., `the_date(Year)`).
 - **Measures**: A numerical field that defines the values plotted on the radar chart (e.g., `store_sales`).
+- **Color(Optional):** Used to set the color of the chart based on categories or numerical values (intensity-based coloring, or using a categorical field for distinct colors).
 - **Filters (Optional)**: Used to refine the displayed data (e.g., filtering by region, product category).

 ### Example Data Structure